 Dramatic waterfalls will light up your lens and take your breath away.
-Watkins Glen State Park is not to be missed, especially if you're a fan of watery cascades — it's home to 19 of these beautiful falls.
-You'll be so awed by their magical beauty, you'll want to stay longer.
+Watkins Glen State Park is not to be missed, especially if you're a fan of watery cascades – it's home to 19 of the best waterfalls in New York state.
+You'll be so awed by their magical beauty that you'll want to stay longer.

 Sign up for a guided tour of the park during summer to be sure you see all the magical nooks and crannies you might miss if exploring on your own.